kalimahapps/Editor-Block-Outline/readme.txt

 - When to show outline.
 On hover or always displayed.
 - Lock outline for a single block.
 - Disable outline completely.
+- Show data (name and class) outside block, inside or floating when hovering over block
 - Change outline color.
 - Change outline style to solid, dashed or dotted line
 - Change padding size